-The Google Keyword Planner is one of the most essential tools in any digital marketer’s toolkit.
+The Google Keyword Planner (previously called the AdWords keyword planner) is one of the most essential tools in any digital marketer’s toolkit.
 No matter if you’re a beginner or veteran in the industry, the insights that the tool can prove are exceptional, considering it’s free!

 If you’ve never used the Google Keyword Planner tool before, then you’re missing out big time.
-Not only is it a colossal hive of information to help you make decisions on your PPC and SEO campaigns, but it’s also one of the best digital marketing tools.
-With so much data available at your fingertips, you can use it to get vital information about your digital strategy and your competitors.
+Not only is it a colossal hive of information to help you make decisions on your PPC and SEO (search engine optimization) campaigns, but it’s also the best keyword suggestion and keyword research tool.
+With so much data available at your fingertips, you can use it to get vital keyword data that will help shape your overall digital strategy and campaigns.

 To ensure you know how to get the most from Google’s Keyword Planner, we’re taking a deep dive into how it works, and it’s most useful features.
 No matter if you’ve never used it before, or you’re interested in learning about the new features, we’ve got everything covered.